davidbonnet/astring/README.md

 		}
 	}
 });
-// Obtain a custom ast somehow (note that this ast is not valid) var ast = {
+// Obtain a custom AST somehow (note that this AST is not from obtained from a valid code) var ast = {
 	type: "Program",
 	body: [{